bhanubais/Python-Notes/README.md

 	1. [x] Introduction
 		- Python is Good for
 		- Python is not Good for
-		- Uses of Python
+		- People using Python For
 		- Features
 		- How Python Works
 	2. [x] Hello Python
 		- Hello World!
 		- Zen of Python
 		- Python Reserved Keywords
+		- Reserved Keywords
 	3. [x] Getting Help
+		- Available Names in the current scope
+		- Getting Attributes of Particular Name
+		- Current Scope's local variables
+		- Built-In Keywords, Functions, Methods
-		- See Available Variables, Functions or Methods
+		- Available Methods/Properties in a Module
-		- Getting Help for Particular Functions
+		- Getting Help for Particular Function
-	4. [x] A Tour of Python
+	4. [x] A Quick Tour of Python
 		- Number
 		- String
 		- List